caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-1/index.md

 ...I'm very optimistic.

 My situation is nothing compared to those who have lost loved ones.
 I'm not even complaining; I'm just stating the facts of my initial state in the quarantine.
-Above all, I'm extremely privileged and I'm thankful about that.
+Above all, I'm extremely privileged and I'm thankful about it.
 I have shelter, food, savings, a loving wife and family.
 I can also work remotely (as I have for the past 4 years) writing software all day, if I want.

-As I get to constantly practice gratitude, I take most of life situations very *comfortably*.
-Sounds cliche, but I really **focus my energy on thanking for what I have rather than complaining for what I don't**.
+As I get to constantly practice gratitude, I take most life situations very *comfortably*.
+Sounds cliche, but I really **focus on appreciating what I have rather than complaining for what I don't**.

-I've even found out my optimism is normally not well accepted as people don't feel empathetic with me.
-That's fine, too, I've learned to accept it.

 ## Roadmap for the quarantine